Urban Alliance for Adult Literacy

 Past Recorded Greenhouse Meetings (webinars)

-The Urban Alliance for Adult Literacy (formerly Urban CAFÉ) has hosted the following Greenhouse Meetings (webinars) that have been recorded and/or for which there are links to slides.
-Each Greenhouse Meeting has included an opportunity for questions, comments and conversations.
+The Urban Alliance for Adult Literacy has hosted the following recorded Greenhouse Meetings (webinars).
+You will find links below to the recordings, and/or to slides that were presented.
+Each Greenhouse Meeting includes an opportunity for questions, comments and conversations.
 For more information, contact us at urbanallianceforadultliteracy@gmail.com

 Topics to date, (most recent listed first) have included: